Signed, Sealed, Delivered

 the music of Stevie Wonder and Aretha Franklin

-31 May 2018
+30 May - 31 May 2018

-Now in the year Aretha Franklin is set to release her final album, produced by Stevie Wonder no less, Perth Symphony Orchestra (PSO) are readying themselves to break the rules once more.
+With Aretha Franklin set to retire and release her final album in 2018, produced by Stevie Wonder no less, PSO, who have reinvented everything from Nirvana to Ministry of Sound in the past 12 months, are readying themselves to break the rules once again.

 Further, it is set to show the full range and might of the WAAPA Gospel Choir as they cover popular music’s most iconic male and female voices – freakish talents taken on by WA’s own freakishly talented singers.

-During his 1970s classic period, Wonder wasn’t just writing hit after hit like Superstition, Sir Duke, Isn’t She Lovely and Signed, Sealed, Delivered I’m Yours; he was publicly outing Richard Nixon with political fervour and suffered a life-changing car accident that saw him in a coma for four days in 1973.
+During his 1970s classic period, Wonder wasn’t just writing hit after hit like Superstition, Sir Duke, Isn’t She Lovely and Signed, Sealed, Delivered I’m Yours.
+He was publicly outing Richard Nixon with political fervour; and suffered a life-changing car accident that saw him in a coma for four days in 1973.
 His more than 30 top 10 hits and 25 Grammy Awards include back-to-back Album of the Year gongs in 1974-75, when he was just 25-years of age.

 Share in a dream pairing of local talent when Perth Symphony Orchestra and the WAAPA Gospel Choir celebrate the dream pairing of Stevie Wonder and Aretha Franklin.
 As Franklin said recently about the release of her forthcoming album: “We’re not pigeonholed to any one thing.
 Of course, several of the songs are going to be produced by Stevie (Wonder)… There’s only one Stevie, right?”